kavin1022/google-homepage/README.md

 # google-homepage
+You know what a Google Homepage looks like?
+Recreated using basic HTML + CSS.

-Recreating the Google homepage is one of the first major project of The Odin Project, all code in this repo are created by me.
+Recreating the Google homepage is one of the first major project of The Odin Project,

+All code in this repo are written by me.